alistershko/jigsaw/README.md

 ### Card wall

-We developed this project with an **agile** workflow, working in x sprints and using
+We developed this project with an **agile** workflow, working in two-day sprints over a period of two weeks.

-a Trello board to track our tasks and help plan sprints.
+We used a Trello board to track our tasks, and help plan sprints.

 Link to our Trello board:

 ## Installation

 ## Authors and acknowledgment